 What you should know

-- A fistula (abnormal tissue opening) may form between your small intestine and a nearby organ.
-You may get a hernia, which occurs when part of your intestine pushes through weak muscle in your abdomen.
+- A fistula (abnormal tissue opening) may form between your intestines and a nearby organ.
+You may get a hernia (part of your intestine pushes through weak muscle in your abdomen).
 You may get a blood clot in your leg or arm.
-This can cause pain and swelling, and it can stop blood from flowing where it needs to go in your body.
-The blood clot can break loose and travel to your lungs or brain.
-A blood clot in your lungs can cause chest pain and trouble breathing.
-A blood clot in your brain can cause a stroke.
-These problems can be life-threatening.
+This may become life-threatening.

 Before your surgery:

 - Write down the correct date, time, and location of your surgery.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need an enema (liquid put in your rectum) before your surgery.
 The enema has a dye in it that shows up on an x-ray.
 The enema and x-ray check for leaks in your colon where your past surgery was done.
 Your caregiver may also check your anal sphincter to make sure it is working properly.
 Ask your caregiver for more information about these and other tests you may need.
 Write down the date, time, and location of each test.